^

 30 December 2012, 18:38

-A new method of magnetic resonance imaging will help doctors to quickly determine what exactly the patient is sick, Alzheimer's disease or another kind of dementia.
+A new method of magnetic resonance imaging will help doctors quickly determine whether a patient has Alzheimer's disease or another type of dementia.

-Alzheimer's disease and fronto-temporal lobar degeneration are dementia, they have similar symptoms, but the main pathological process is different.
+Alzheimer's disease and frontotemporal lobar degeneration are types of dementia that have similar symptoms but different underlying pathological processes.

-Scientists say that it is possible to establish quite precisely what the patient is sick without using invasive tests, such as spinal puncture.
-During this procedure, between the two vertebrae in the lumbar part of the back, a thin, hollow needle is inserted and thus the cerebrospinal fluid is collected.
-Invasive tests help to determine quite precisely what the patient is sick of, Alzheimer's disease or fronto-temporal lobar degeneration, but patients consider these procedures unpleasant, and while doctors persuade patients to still agree to such a method of diagnosis, the time goes and the treatment is delayed.
+Scientists say it is possible to determine fairly accurately what a patient has without the help of invasive tests such as a spinal tap.
+During this procedure, a thin, hollow needle is inserted between two vertebrae in the lumbar region of the back and cerebrospinal fluid is collected.
+Invasive tests help to determine fairly accurately whether a patient has Alzheimer's disease or frontotemporal lobar degeneration, but patients find these procedures unpleasant, and while doctors persuade patients to agree to such a diagnostic method, time passes and treatment is delayed.

-In addition, similar symptoms of disease also cause difficulties in diagnosis and, therefore, sometimes there are problems with the precise definition of the disease.
+In addition, similar symptoms of diseases also cause difficulties in diagnosis and therefore sometimes there are problems with the exact definition of the disease.

-In a study of scientists, 185 people took part, who were diagnosed with one of the neurodegenerative diseases, which were mentioned above.
-But in order to finally determine what exactly the patient was sick, a spinal puncture and a large-resolution magnetic resonance imaging tomography were required.
+The study involved 185 people diagnosed with one of the neurodegenerative diseases mentioned above.
+But to finally determine what exactly the patient was sick with, a spinal puncture and high-resolution magnetic resonance imaging were required.

-In 32 patients out of 185, an accurate diagnosis was made using an invasive intervention that helped determine the genetic mutation.
-In addition to this method of diagnosis, specialists also used magnetic resonance imaging to confirm the results of the first test.
-The results were completely agreed, both methods perfectly coped with the task.
+In 32 patients out of 185, an accurate diagnosis was made using invasive intervention, which helped to identify the genetic mutation.
+In addition to this diagnostic method, specialists also used magnetic resonance imaging to confirm the results of the first test.
+The results were completely consistent, both methods coped with the task perfectly.

-The new screening method accurately determines the type of dementia
+New screening method accurately identifies type of dementia

-"The new screening method is very important, because the methods of treatment are aimed at the main abnormal proteins.
-That is why it is so important to know what exactly the patient is sick and what methods of treatment should be used, "comments Dr. McMillan.
-"In addition, the new magnetic resonance imaging method can be used as a diagnostic tool for any borderline cases, and it can also be useful in clinical trials in which magnetic resonance imaging is important for repeated monitoring of these biomarkers over a long period of time."
+“This new screening method is very important because the treatments are directed at the main abnormal proteins, so it is important to know exactly what the patient has and what treatments to use,” comments Dr. McMillan.
+“In addition, the new MRI can be used as a diagnostic tool for any borderline cases, and it can also be useful in clinical trials where MRI is important for repeated monitoring over time of these biomarkers.”

 You are reporting a typo in the following text: